rcherrueau/execo/doc/userguide.rst

 Checkpointed thread-safe and process-safe iterator ..................................................

-The `execo_engine.utils.ParamSweeper` class allows creating checkpointed, thread-safe, process-safe iterators over any sequence.
-The iterated sequence may be the result of `execo_engine.utils.sweep`, or any sequence, provided that sequence elements are hashable (if needed, the `execo_engine.utils.HashableDict` is provided, and it used in sequences returned by `execo_engine.utils.sweep`).
+The `execo_engine.sweep.ParamSweeper` class allows creating checkpointed, thread-safe, process-safe iterators over any sequence.
+The iterated sequence may be the result of `execo_engine.sweep.sweep`, or any sequence, provided that sequence elements are hashable (if needed, the `execo_engine.sweep.HashableDict` is provided, and it used in sequences returned by `execo_engine.sweep.sweep`).

-When instanciating a `execo_engine.utils.ParamSweeper`, a storage dictory is given, as well as the sequence to iterate.
+When instanciating a `execo_engine.sweep.ParamSweeper`, a storage dictory is given, as well as the sequence to iterate.
 This class then provides methods to iterate over the sequence, each elements moving from states *todo*, *inprogress*, *done*, *skipped*.
 It is: